GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-controller/chat-channel-controller-properties.md

 #### Parameters

-  - completion: The completion.
-Will be called on a **callbackQueue** when the network request is finished.
+  - `completion`: The completion.
+Will be called on a **`callbackQueue`** when the network request is finished.
 If request fails, the completion will be called with an error.

 ### `hideChannel(clearHistory:completion:)`

-Hide the channel this controller manages from queryChannels for the user until a message is added.
+Hide the channel this controller manages from `queryChannels` for the user until a message is added.

 ``` swift
 func hideChannel(clearHistory: Bool = false, completion: ((Error?) -> Void)? = nil)